“Toto, I’ve got a feeling we’re not in Kansas anymore” (Dorothy Gale, Wizard of Oz).

 There’s no coming back.
 It’ll take more than courage.
 You’re now an outcast.

 Well, this was me.
-Early-stage of my career.
+A phase in an early stage of my career.
 I wasn’t in Kansas anymore.

 Like a rookie, I had inadvertently challenged the unwritten rule of the agency I was working in at the time.
 I may have broken the spirit of my boss.
 If it was today, I would’ve been cancelled.